bifurcationkit/BifurcationKit.jl/docs/src/index.md

 In Julia, we have for now a [wrapper](https://github.com/JuliaDiffEq/PyDSTool.jl) to PyDSTools, and also [Bifurcations.jl](https://github.com/tkf/Bifurcations.jl).

-One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods (like the one from `ApproxFun.jl`) or some GPU package, *e.g.* `ArrayFire.jl`.
-So far, our implementation does not allow this for Fold / Hopf continuation and computation of periodic orbits.
+One design choice is that we do not require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
+So far, our implementation does not allow this for Hopf continuation and computation of periodic orbits.
 It will be improved later.

 ## A word on performance